-Your ALRS conflict prevention settings will persist in the Event Editor web application.
-If conflict prevention is enabled, each editing widget in Event Editor will prompt you to acquire a lock or alert you if the lock cannot be acquired.
+Your LRS conflict prevention settings persist in the Event Editor web app.
+If conflict prevention is enabled, each Event Editor editing widget prompts you to acquire a lock or alert you if the lock cannot be acquired.
 The following table describes alerts for each event locking scenario.

 Reconcile is required

 A reconcile with version: [lock root version] is required before acquiring a lock on event: [event feature class] on route [route ID].
 Please reconcile and try again.